Giving your team a sense of ownership can help improve work quality and attract new talent. - Photo: Government Fleet

 When you think about where you work, does it instill a sense of pride in what you do?
 Ray Salisbury, fleet services foreman for the Village of Arlington Heights, Ill., believes fostering a spirit of teamwork is just one part of creating a work environment that inspires employees to be the best they can be.
-A tidy workspace they truly care for will also help boost productivity and by-in.
+A tidy workspace they genuinely care for will also help boost productivity and buy-in.

-Taking Ownership
+Taking Ownership of the Fleet

-“About 15 years ago, they re-did the entire public works facility with the exception of the fleet garage.
-I came here about seven years ago, and kept hearing ‘we always get forgotten.’
-It was a challenge to address the kind of ‘feel sorry for me’ attitude with some of the guys.”
+Salisbury said one challenge he and his team faced was working in an older facility.
+About 19 years ago, the entire public works facility, with the exception of the fleet garage, had been refurbished.
+When Salisbury started his position in October of 2013, he "kept hearing 'we always get forgotten.'
+It was a challenge to address the kind of 'feel sorry for me' attitude with some of the guys."

 "We've cleaned up and organized the shop, and the team is actually feeling better about themselves and are prouder of the condition of the garage, so they're keeping up with it.
 They even came to me and asked if they could paint the shop."

-“We just emptied the entire room out completely, and went through everything and were finding obsolete parts that are probably 40 to 45 years old.
-They just got buried on the shelf and forgotten about and we totally turned that around.”
+"We just emptied the entire room out completely, and went through everything and were finding obsolete parts that are probably 40 to 45 years old.
+They just got buried on the shelf and forgotten about, and we totally turned that around."

-Solving Problems as a Team
+Solving Problems as a Team While Trying Something Different

 It's highly unlikely you'll never come across a problem that seems to stump you.
 These unique challenges offer opportunities to overcome and solve issues as a team and build stronger relationships.